1-Sanchit-1/site/docs/Learning/OS/index.md

 ### 3. **What is Deadlock?**

 - **Deadlock** occurs when a set of processes are blocked because each process is holding a resource and waiting for another resource held by another process.
 Conditions for deadlock:
-  1. Mutual Exclusion.
+  1. Mutual Exclusion: only one process can use the resource at any time.
-  2. Hold and Wait.
+  2. Hold and Wait:: A process holding at least one resource is waiting to acquire additional resources that are currently being held by other processes
-  3. No Preemption.
+  3. No Preemption:Once a process is holding a resource then that resource cannot be taken away from that process until the process voluntarily releases
-  4. Circular Wait.
+  4. Circular Wait:A set of processes are in a circular chain where each process is waiting for a resource that the next process in the chain holds

 ---